 One of the world’s most important medicinal spices, Cinnamon has been in use by humans for thousands of years — as early as 2,000 BC.
 Ancient Egyptians employed it as a perfuming and preserving agent during the embalming process, and it was even mentioned in the Old Testament as an ingredient in anointing oil.
 It is a treasured spice and was once more expensive than gold.

 Our Ceylon Cinnamon

 Organically grown in Sri Lanka (formally known as Ceylon), which has a favourable climate and ideal soil conditions for growing Cinnamon.
 Cinnamomum Verum, which is the scientific name for Cinnamon, is the inner bark of the cinnamon tree, which is dried and ground in to a powder.
 Our Cinnamon powder is freshly ground and packed immediately to maintain the oils and does not contain any fillers, additives or preservatives and is not irradiated. (*Irradiation is a process that uses radiation to kill bacteria and extend the shelf life of food.
 Radiation doses vary for different food stuffs, however the dose limit for spices is usually higher because they are consumed in very small quantities.
 Irradiated cat food has been banned in Australia since 2009).
-The oil in Cinnamon has antimicrobial properties and can be used as a natural preservative.

 *Irradiation is a process that uses radiation to kill bacteria and extend the shelf life of food.
 Radiation doses vary for different food stuffs, however the dose limit for spices is usually higher because they are consumed in very small quantities.
 Irradiated cat food has been banned in Australia since 2009.